Recommendations

 Closure Date:

-6 We recommended that the facility conduct initial patient safety screenings prior to magnetic resonance imaging and that facility managers monitor compliance.
+6 We recommended that clinicians screen patients for difficulty swallowing prior to oral intake and that facility managers monitor compliance.

 Closure Date: